Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 ..
 Note::
    |mw-gen2| and |mw-gen1| do not submit the transaction directly to a node, but via a proxy. |mw-gen2| and |mw-gen1| do not need to be connected to a node.

-The input to the transaction is a *credential*, which contains a number of :ref:`cryptographic proofs<glossary-cryptographic-proof>`, as well as a selection of attributes the user wishes to reveal publicly.
+The input to the transaction is a *credential*, which contains a number of :ref:`cryptographic proofs<glossary-cryptographic-proof>`, as well as a selection of :ref:`attributes<glossary-attribute>` the user wishes to reveal publicly.
 The proofs establish that the attributes the user revealed publicly are the ones approved by the identity provider.
 The proofs reveal no other information.
 In particular, the identity provider itself cannot determine the owner of the account.
 Note that revealing attributes publicly is completely optional.
 The benefit gained from revealing attributes is that other users may decide whether to trust the account based on the publicly available information.

 An example is that you might need to reveal your nationality sometimes.
 So you might have one account with no attributes revealed, and another account that reveals your nationality.
 When required, you can use the account with the nationality revealed while keeping all other activities completely anonymous.